 When crafting your plan, start with the basics of your organization.
 Think about the foundation on which your organization is built.
 Then, define elements, such as your:

 - Mission statement — Your mission statement should summarize why your organization exists, the audience you serve, and how you’ll serve them in just a couple of sentences.
-Mission statements can clarify a sense of direction for your team members and remind supporters of the ultimate purpose of your organization.
-For example, Water.org’s vision statement includes “We’re here to bring water and sanitation to all.
-We want to make it safe, accessible, and cost-effective.
-We will achieve our vision by continuing to unlock more funding than what is currently dedicated to help solve the global water crisis, removing the financial barriers that stand between people in need and access to safe water and sanitation at home.”
+Mission statements can clarify a sense of direction for your team members and remind supporters of your nonprofit’s purpose.
+For example, the ASPCA’s mission statement is “to provide effective means for the prevention of cruelty to animals throughout the United States.”

 - Priorities — As you outline your goals, rank them in terms of priority.
-For instance, if your mission is to provide equal education opportunities, your priority might be to raise money for needed school supplies over creating scholarship opportunities.
+For instance, if your mission is to provide equal education opportunities for high school students, your priority might be to raise money for needed school supplies over creating scholarship opportunities.
 Though both goals are valid and important, you can’t expect students to excel in scholarship programs without adequate materials.

 Communicating the basics of your organization will give everyone a solid understanding of your mission and what you’re aiming to accomplish.
 In turn, your messaging can communicate those aspects accurately.